Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 See documentation on the UniversalViewer and the IIIF on their respective site.

-Current maintainers of the plugin:
+Current maintainers of the module:
 * Daniel Berthereau (see [Daniel-KM])

 First version of this module was built for [Mines ParisTech].